rshdeka/Multipage-Responsive-Website/README.md

 # Multipage-Responsive-Website
 ### This is a multi-page educational website created using HTML, CSS, JavaScript.
-For the contact form, we are using a custom Formspree form.
+### And, for the contact form, I am using a custom Formspree form.